-We adopt the ideal synchronized feedback assumption [13].
-To show that multiple users with synchronized feedbacks using our control scheme converge to fairness, we use the vector space used by Chiu and Jain [13] to view the system state transitions as a trajectory.
+We adopt the synchronized feedback assumption [15].
+This assumption is not realistic in real networks, and our analysis is not a proof of convergence if this assumption does not hold.
+However the analysis still provides an intuitive way to gain insights.
+To show that multiple users with synchronized feedbacks using our control scheme converge to fairness, we use the vector space used by Chiu and Jain [15] to view the system state transitions as a trajectory.
 For ease of presentation, we show a two-user case.
 It is straightforward to apply the same technique to the multiple-user case to reach the same conclusion.

-As shown in Figure 5, any two-user resource allocation can be represented by a point $X(x_1, x_2)$ , where $x_i$ is the resource allocation (normalized by total capacity) for the $i^{th}$ user, i = 1, 2.
-We define the fairness index as $\max(\frac{x_1}{x_2}, \frac{x_2}{x_1})$ .
+As shown in Fig. 3, any two-user resource allocation can be represented by a point $X(x_1, x_2)$, where x_i is the resource allocation (normalized by total capacity) for the ith user, i = 1, 2.
+We define the fairness index as $\max(x_1/x_2, x_2/x_1)$.
 If the fairness index is closer to unity, the resource allocation is more fair.
-The line $x_1 = x_2$ is the "fairness line".
-The line $x_1 + x_2 = 1$ is the "efficiency line".
+The line $x_1 = x_2$ is the "fairness line."
+The line $x_1 + x_2 = 1$ is the "efficiency line."
 The goal of control schemes is to bring the system to the intersection of the fairness line and the efficiency line.
-When the system is under-utilized, assuming $x_1 \leq x_2$ without loss of generality, AIMD increases the resource allocation of both users by a constant.
-Figure 5(a) shows the trajectory to X' parallel to the fairness line.
+When the system is under-utilized, assuming $x_1 < x_2$ without loss of generality, AIMD increases the resource allocation of both users by a constant.
+Fig. 3(a) shows the trajectory to X' parallel to the fairness line.
 This movement improves fairness, i.e., reduces the fairness index.
 Then both users use multiplicative decrease, which does not change fairness.
 Hence, as the system evolves, AIMD brings the resource allocation point toward the fairness line, finally oscillating around the efficiency line.